 - Pretzels, graham crackers, or vanilla wafers for dipping

-- In a medium sized mixing bowl, use a hand mixer (or stand mixer) to combine cream cheese, Greek yogurt, brown sugar, 1 teaspoon lime zest, and lime juice until smooth.
+- In a medium sized mixing bowl, use a hand mixer (or stand mixer) to combine cream cheese, Greek yogurt, brown sugar, 1 teaspoon lime zest, and lime juice; beat until smooth.

-- Note: If you use dark brown sugar like I did, your finished product will look like it does in the photos will a slightly brown hue to the base of the cheesecake dip.
+- If you use dark brown sugar like I did, your finished product will look like it does in the photos, with a slightly brownish hue to the base of the cheesecake dip.
 If you want a whiter look, try light brown sugar or powdered sugar.